loganpmahan/cs400-X-Team-64/x_team_rules.md

 ## How will we will track progress (and follow-up) on completion of tasks

+We will break up the tasks and set deadlines and check ins to make sure we are on pace to completing assignments on time.

 ## How will will communicate difficulties with a task assigned to us